Where to search

 If you do not have a specific search phrase, using multiple keywords will refine results and potentially generate more fruitful results.
 Search results are displayed in order of relevance by default.

 You can structure a multi-part question by putting together a series of filters.
 Available filters appear as a browseable list to the left.

 All searches on eCommons use word stemming, so common suffixes will be included in the results (for example, a search for work will include results for worked and worker).

 Phrase searching is supported (quotes around a phrase will search for the entire phrase instead of its component parts. eg: "United States" will search for the phrase "United States" instead of "United" AND "States").

 In general, to get more results, perform a full text search.
-That is, do not specify which metadata field(s) (such as author, title, etc.) to search.
+That is, do not filter metadata field(s) (such as author, subject, etc.) to search.